kosovych/templ/README.txt

 To work use:
 	$ gulp

-To bild use:
+To build use:
 	$ gulp build

-Plugins: sass, autoprefixer, sourcemaps, browserSync, browserify, vinyl-source-stream, gulp-ejs
+Plugins: sass, autoprefixer, sourcemaps, browserSync, browserify, vinyl-source-stream, gulp-ejs, gzip